-As an alternative to using the cloud-accounts API call, you can use a cloud-accounts-nsx-t or cloudaccounts-nsx-v API call to list NSX-T or NSX-V cloud accounts respectively.
+As an alternative to using the cloud-accounts API call, you can use a cloud-accounts-nsx-t or cloud-accounts-nsx-v API call to list NSX-T or NSX-V cloud accounts respectively.

 - Verify that all general prerequisites have been satisfied.
-See Prerequisites for Onboarding a Team.

-- Verify that you have the following parameters for the new cloud account:

-- NSX host name
+See Prerequisites for working with the vRealize Automation Cloud Assembly APIs. - Verify that you have the following parameters for the new cloud account: - NSX host name

-- NSX user name

-- NSX password
+- NSX user name - NSX password